Freight Forwarder vs Third-Party Logistics (3PL)

 What is a Freight Forwarder?

 A freight forwarder is a specialist intermediary that arranges the transportation of goods on behalf of shippers.
 Rather than owning vehicles or aircraft, a forwarder leverages its network of carrier relationships to secure space, negotiate competitive rates, and coordinate the end-to-end movement of a consignment.
 Core services typically include route planning, bill of lading preparation, customs clearance, cargo insurance, and consolidation of smaller loads into full container shipments (LCL/FCL).
 Freight forwarders excel at international shipments where regulatory compliance, documentation accuracy, and multi-modal routing are paramount.
 Post-Brexit, UK businesses importing from or exporting to the EU rely heavily on forwarders to navigate customs declarations, commodity codes, and duty deferment accounts.
 For a business shipping a one-off large consignment or managing regular international lanes, a forwarder offers targeted expertise without the overhead of in-house logistics staff.
+The relationship is typically transactional and short-term — you engage them for a specific shipment, they execute, and the engagement concludes.

 What is Third-Party Logistics (3PL)?